Information Organization

 • Discovery: Information seeking, evaluation, and use

-• The structure and indexing of information for discovery
+• Information architecture: the structure and indexing of information for discovery

-• The organization and description of information resources in all formats
+• Organization: description and classification of information resources in all formats

-• Discovery systems and information retrieval tools and resources
+• Discovery systems: tools and resources for discovery and information retrieval.

 Employment Opportunities